hyuncat/hyuncat.github.io/_posts/2025-02-18-ganglab-daily.md

 ### Dan and Elad collide: Dan's mother
 One day, Elad, Dan and I were walking back from grabbing lunch when the topic of Dan's mother came up.
 I can't recall why in hindsight, but we started joking around about how we're very close with her.
 Dan asked to prove it, saying that we probably don't even know her name - to which I came up with "Amanda" on the spot.

-Her name was not Amanda of course, but Elad really took to this joke.
-I only realized the extent to which he did when two weeks after this conversation, Elad asked Dan "How's Amanda?"
-To which Dan groaned.
+Her name was not Amanda of course, but I was quite moved by how much Elad really took to this joke.
+Though I only realized the extent to which he did when two weeks after this conversation, Elad asked Dan "How's Amanda?"
+(To which Dan groaned.)

 ## Lab conversations
 I end up chit-chatting a lot with the people inside our office as well.